Pedroricardocea/university-projects/NLP_Topic_Modeling/README.md

 - Model evaluation and comparison

 ## 🔑 Key Takeaway
-This project highlights my ability to **implement, benchmark, and evaluate NLP models** across frameworks, and optimize workflows for scalable text processing.
+This project highlights my ability to **implement, benchmark, and evaluate NLP models** across frameworks.